mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.11/index.md

 - Enterprise-ready networking - New DC/OS Edge-LB for higher availability and security. [enterprise type="inline" size="small" /]
 - Kubernetes is now available on DC/OS.
 - Data services enhancements across the board.
+  - Ability to deploy to CNI-Based virtual networks.
-  - Rolling configuration update and upgrade support via the CLI. [enterprise type="inline" size="small" /]
+  - Rolling configuration update and upgrade support from the CLI. [enterprise type="inline" size="small" /]
   - Ability to deploy Data Services into folders to enable multi team deployments. [enterprise type="inline" size="small" /]
-  - Ability to deploy to CNI-Based virtual networks.

 You can try out the new features and updated data services.
 Provide feedback through our support channel: <a href="https://support.mesosphere.com/">support.mesosphere.com</a>.